core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 The DoC client SHOULD set the ID field of the DNS header always to 0 to enable a CoAP cache (e.g., a CoAP proxy en-route) to respond to the same DNS queries with a cache entry.
 This ensures that the CoAP Cache-Key (see {{-coap-fetch, Section 2}}) does not change when multiple DNS queries for the same DNS data, carried in CoAP requests, are issued.
+Apart from losing these caching benefits, there is no harm it not setting it to 0, e.g., when the query was received from somewhere else.
+In any instance, a DoC server MUST copy the ID from the query in its response to that query.

 ### Examples {#sec:req-examples}